kemetica-io/EquiChain/deploy.md

 Scale: As nodes hit 50, shard auto-spawns; app prompts "Donate Pi to Shard?"

 Troubleshooting: Logs in ~/.equi/logs; community Discord (Tor-hidden) for support.
+Initial Code: Core Snippets to Kickstart
+Below are bootstrappable code samples.
+Copy-paste into repo files; cargo build for backend, ./gradlew assembleDebug for app.
+Full repo skeleton at end.